sampsyo/cs6120/content/blog/2019-12-18-bril-osr/index.md

 ## Future Work

-Bril-OSR succesfully implements examples of both just-in-time compilation and un-stack replacement, but more importantly, it provides a framework to build upon with more interesting heuristics and utilization.
+Bril-OSR succesfully implements examples of both just-in-time compilation and on-stack replacement, but more importantly, it provides a framework to build upon with more interesting heuristics and utilization.

 First, we would love to incorporate more evaluators to the framework.
 We could